Tanguy-Boisset/bloodhound-automation/README.md

 # BloodHound automation
 Automatically run and populate a new instance of BH CE.
-Only works on Linux (tested on Ubuntu 22.04).
+Tested on Ubuntu 22.04 and MacOS.

 ## How to run
 ```